mate-amargo/fish-and-chips/README.md

 # fish-and-chips
 A bunch of fish shell functions and configurations

+config.fish -- This is fish config's file executed at start

 cdd -- Alias to cd ~/downloads cds -- Change to a directory in the history ds -- Prints the directory history